HelgeGehring/gdshelpers/docs/install_guide/guide.rst

 CPython as Python distribution
 -------------------------------

-While you can basically use any Python interpreter (preferably Python 3), in this guide we use CPython by python.org.
+While you can basically use any Python 3 interpreter (at least Python 3.5, preferably the newest version), in this guide we use CPython by python.org.
 Head there now and
 `download <https://www.python.org/downloads/>`_ the Windows installer.
 Make sure that the installer **adds CPython to PATH** and installs the Python package managment **pip**.